PolyArch/cs259/09-resources.md

 Account configured.
 It will be activated within one workday.
 ```

+#### IMPORTANT:

-* Note 1: It doesn't have a large hard-drive at the moment, so I may need to upgrade if many students are using it and we run out.
+* Note 1: The home drive doesn't have a large hard-drive at the moment.
+So, please do not put
+  any large files in your home directory since it doesn't have much space.
+Instead make a folder with your user name within the folder: /usr/eda/cs259/

 * Note 2: No bitcoin mining please. ; )